- WA Business News was established by Harry Kleyn and Vanguard Press as a free fortnightly newspaper for the Perth CBD.

 - New investors joined including Elton Swarts as Executive Chairman.

-- Editorial team grew from 3 to 7 journalists.
+- Editorial team grew from 3 to 7 journalists, including Mark Beyer.

-- Inaugural Rising Stars Awards (top prize won by advertising agency Gatecrasher)
+- Inaugural Rising Stars Awards (winner is ad agency Gatecrasher).

 - WA Business News moves premises to 139 Newcastle Street, Perth.

 - Harry Kleyn retires from the role of CEO.

 - Sponsors St Vinnies CEO Sleepout – Elton Swarts participates raising almost $23,000.